defenseunicorns/uds-docs/src/content/docs/overview/why-uds.md

 With UDS, mission teams can:

-- Deploy a new accreditable software environment swiftly and seamlessly.
+- Deploy a new authorizable software environment swiftly and seamlessly.
 - Update mission application bundles and packages on-demand in minutes.
 - Deploy mission applications to classified and unclassified cloud, on-premises, and edge environments.
 - Use open and extensible architectures.